OlivierBlanvillain/master-thesis/content.md

 \rawserver{Implementation of a WebSocket echo server.}

-In addition to the example of usage presented in #transportInterface and #rawclient, the scala-js-transport library provides two additional abstractions to express communication over the network. #wrappers contains examples of implementations using remote procedure calls and the actor model, which are available as wrappers around the *Transport* to prover higher level of abstraction.
+In addition to the example of usage presented in #transportInterface and #rawclient, the scala-js-transport library supports two additional abstractions to express communication over the network. #wrappers contains examples of implementations using remote procedure calls and the actor model, which are available as wrappers around the *Transport* to prover higher level of abstraction.

 ### Implementations